trekirkman/udacity-newsdata/README.md

 ```

-### 2. elogs: View that displays total logs per day with an error status code
+### 2. e_logs: View that displays total logs per day with an error status code

 ```
-CREATE VIEW elogs as
+CREATE VIEW e_logs as
 SELECT date_trunc('day', time) as day, count(*) as errors
 FROM log